What is prolapse?

 - Conditions that cause excessive pressure on the pelvic floor like obesity, chronic cough, chronic constipation, heavy lifting and straining.

-Treatment options should be tailored according to life circumstances such as intended further pregnancies, sexual activity or medical conditions.
+Once you have established what a prolapse is and whether you have one.
+Treatment options for a prolapse should be tailored according to life circumstances such as intended further pregnancies, sexual activity or medical conditions.
 The treatment choices can be categorised into conservative (non-surgical) and surgical options.

 Prolapse is not a life-threatening condition and many women will choose not to have any treatment if they have no significant symptoms or discomfort and are able to continue with day-to-day activities.
 If you have been diagnosed with a prolapse, excessive pressure on the pelvic floor is not recommended.
 You should try to avoid heavy lifting, chronic straining e.g. with constipation, and gaining excess weight.